AlaaAllahMirah/Hospital-information-system/README.md

-# website for hemodialysis department
+# Website for hemodialysis department

 ## To run it in your local server you need to follow these steps :